Request to Join

 Daniel Kaul, MD, is Professor of Medicine at the University of Michigan Medical School in Ann Arbor.
 He directs the Transplant Infectious Disease Service and serves as Infectious Disease Fellowship Program Director.
 His research interests include infectious complications of solid-organ and stem-cell transplantation.
 He is past chair of the United Network for Organ Sharing’s Disease Transmission Advisory Committee and serves on the education committee of the American Society of Transplantation and the program directors committee of the Infectious Disease Society of America.
 He has written for NEJM Journal Watch Infectious Diseases since 2017.

 Thomas Glück, MD, is Professor of Medicine at the University of Regensburg, Chief, Department of Internal Medicine, District Hospital Trostberg, and Chief, Infectious Diseases Consulting Service, District Hospitals, Traunstein and Trostberg, Bavaria, Germany.
-A member of the Bavarian infectious diseases specialty board, he received his specialty training in the U.S. His research interests include clinical sepsis, pathogenesis of sepsis, and infections in immunocompromised patients.
+A member of the Bavarian infectious diseases specialty board, he received his specialty training in the U.S. His research interests include clinical sepsis, pathogenesis of sepsis, endocarditis, and infections in immunocompromised patients.
 Dr. Glück has been writing for NEJM Journal Watch Infectious Diseases since 2004.